 A recent client of ClearScale’s, an AWS Premier Consulting Partner, needed to take the concept of EFS beyond the out-of-the-box functionality that Amazon provided.
 Because the client provided a heavily used micro-donation processing application to Fortune 1000 customers for use in managing donations, grants, and volunteer activities, the need to replicate the data stored in AWS Elastic File System was critical to the ongoing success and growth of their Big Data platform.

 Although it allowed for one-time backups of the content to another region using EFS File Sync, EFS did not provide the ability to actively replicate the data to a second region on a consistent basis due to its design limitations.
 The client needed to find a way to accomplish this for disaster recovery needs and so engaged with ClearScale to see if a solution could be found.

 ClearScale developers approached this problem by getting back to the basics.
 At the heart of the issue was the need to transfer files from one region to another in order to address the need for disaster recovery.
 The existing EFS File Sync merely transferred files at a given point in time and copied the content and metadata.
-There was no built-in functionality to identify deltas in information that had be added, deleted or modified and then have that information transferred over which was a basic fundamental need for any disaster recovery need.
+There was no built-in functionality to identify deltas in information that had be added, deleted, or modified and then have that information transferred over, which was a basic fundamental requirement for any disaster recovery need.

 To accomplish this feat, ClearScale looked to Rsync, a tool that synchronizes files and directories between two different systems.
 Once invoked, Rsync will communicate between the host and the secondary environment to determine what files diverge from each other.
 It can then, in conjunction with EFS File Synch, transfer the necessary files over to the secondary location.